Mortuary temple of Hatshepsut: Hathor shrine

 At the south end of the middle terrace is a shrine dedicated to the goddess Hathor.
 The shrine is separated from the temple and is accessed by a ramp from the lower terrace, although an alternative entrance existed at the upper terrace.
 The ramp opens to a portico adorned with four columns carrying Hathor capitals.
 The walls of the entrance contain scenes of Hathor being fed by Hatshepsut.
 Inside are two hypostyle halls, the first containing 12 columns and the second containing 16.
-Beyond this are a vestibule containing two columns and a double sanctuary.
+Beyond this is a vestibule containing two columns and a double sanctuary.
 Reliefs on the walls of the shrine depict Hathor with Hatshepsut, the goddess Weret-hekhau presenting the pharaoh with a Menat necklace, and Senenmut.
-Hathor holds special significance in Thebes, representing the hills of Deir el-Bahari, and also to Hatshepsut who presented herself as a reincarnation of the goddess.
+Hathor holds special significance in Thebes, representing the hills of Deir el-Bahari, and also to Hatshepsut, who presented herself as a reincarnation of the goddess.
 Hathor is also associated with Punt, which is the subject of reliefs in the proximate portico.

 Anubis shrine

 At the north end of the middle terrace is a shrine dedicated to the god Anubis.
 This shrine is smaller than its counterpart to Hathor in the south.
 It comprises a hypostyle hall adorned with 12 columns arranged into three rows of four, followed by a sequence of two rooms terminating at a small niche.
 Images presented on the walls are of offerings and cult activity, with a relief showing Anubis escorting Hatshepsut to the shrine.
-The name of Anubis was used to designate the heir to the throne, which the Egyptologist Ann Macy Roth associates to the reliefs depicting Hatshepsut's divine birth.
+The name of Anubis was used to designate the heir to the throne, which the Egyptologist Ann Macy Roth associates with the reliefs depicting Hatshepsut's divine birth.